 You want a bigger scope that will show you more, but at the moment just want to look rather take pictures.
 Skyliner 200P £275 Dobsonian telescope – basically means you push and pull, very simple to use.
 Doesn’t track the stars, so you move it manually.
 Good light grasp.
 You see more detail in objects.
 You’ll need to learn to collimate it – ensuring optical alignment – a bit fiddly at first.
 A tad bulky.

 You want to take pictures with your digital DSLR and need a good mount and telescope package, but have not won the lottery.
 At this point you need to head to your local astronomy club or sign up and spend a few nights at a good UK star party, like Kielder (March and October) You can waste an awful lot of money at this point and advice is essential.
 Astrophotography can be as simple as pointing your camera at the sky and leaving the shutter open.
 Or you can spend thousands of pounds!

 Whatever you do, talk with a reputable astronomy shop, or go along to a local astronomy club and have a chat.
 Ones that I’ve used which will offer you friendly advice include:

-Rother Valley Optics; Grovers Optical; Green Witch; Widescreen Centre; and Ian King Imaging.
+Rother Valley Optics; Grovers Optical; Widescreen Centre; Ian King Imaging, First Light Optics and Altair Astro.
 These are run by astronomers.
 Google them.